 J.Hayward & C.Larouche.
-“The Emerging Field of African American Museums,” invited article for The Public Historian, special issue on the state of black museums, Vol. 40 (3), August 2018, pp 163-172
+“The Emergence of the Field of African American Museums,” invited article for The Public Historian, special issue on the state of black museums, Vol. 40 (3), August 2018, pp 163-172

 B.L.Werner, J.Hayward & C.Larouche.
 “Measuring and Understanding Diversity is not so Simple: How characteristics of personal identity can improve museum audience studies,” Visitor Studies, 17 (2), Fall 2014, pp 191-206